maksimluzik/knowu/README.md

 # KnowU

 Welcome to the KnowU repository!
-This repository serves as an website, assets, manual, and source for the low-code app, KnowU.
+This repository serves as an website, assets, manual, and source for the KnowU.

 ## Table of Contents